Placeholder Imagephoto credit: Noah Abrams/KRCB

 KRCB News spoke with Barber for the latest on the bankruptcy case, and where things might be heading for Ken Mattson.

-Below is an excerpt from that conversation between Barber and KRCB's Noah Abrams.
+Below is that conversation between Barber and KRCB's Noah Abrams.
+It has been edited for length and clarity.

 Noah Abrams: You have been reporting on the financial situation in the bankruptcy case of Ken Mattson, and now it's gone to bankruptcy court.
 So, what's going on there?
 It seems like per your latest reporting, the investors are looking like they might not get all the money back that they were promised, and all the money that they put in.